 You can only do so many “extra” shows.
 And, we all know shows are never a given thing.
 You can do your best and still not have a stellar outcome at a show.
 You always strive to make art that will jump off the walls, but experience tells you that sometimes you strike gold in a way that is not easy to replicate.

 That brings us back to blogging.
 Yes, you can do all sorts of things to create interest in your work.
-But, to build sustained interest from direct buying collectors, you need a list.
+But, to build sustained attention from direct buying collectors, you need a list.
 There is no other option.
 Period.
 Without a list of interested prospects, you have nothing.

 If your list is not growing and getting better, it’s getting worse.
 It takes active participation from you to develop and to maintain your email marketing list.
-It won’t grow, and it will not be effective for you unless you manage it with care.
+It won’t grow, and it will not be useful for you unless you manage it with care.

 A viable, responsive email list is a crucial part of your business.
-It is a bottom line asset that will make the difference between success and failure for most artists.
+It is a bottom-line asset that will make the difference between success and failure for most artists.
 Nothing will help you grow and maintain your email list better than a blog.

 You can use your blog posts as content for your social media.
 Images from your posts can go on Pinterest and Instagram.
 You can publish links to your posts on your Facebook page and in your LinkedIn account.

 You can repurpose your blog posts to publish a group of them as an e-book or even a physical book.
 You can use your blog posts to show as examples to support your requests to guest blog on a top blog in your market.

 Your website is your virtual real estate on the Internet.
 You have exclusive rights to that virtual space.
 No one can take it away, change the rules, or stop traffic from coming or buyers from buying.
 Your blog is your dynamic marketing arm for your website, which is static by comparison.